 Not at this time; however, I can make custom palm-free, scent-free loaves.
 I did have a palm-free line but there was very little interest in it (as in NONE) and I ended up donating it to our local women's shelter.

 Is your soap all-natural?

 The word "natural" is often overused when it comes to cosmetics, and is not regulated in the industry.
 Really, anybody can slap an "all-natural" or "100% natural" label on anything even if it's incorrect.
-Rather than that, I'd like to cut to the chase and inform you about the ingredients:
+Rather than be vague, I'd like to cut to the chase and inform you about the ingredients:

-I do not use any synthetic detergents in our soap
+I do not use any synthetic detergents.

-The process I use to make soap is a natural chemical process known as "saponification" that turns the lye and oil into soap
+The process I use to make soap is a natural chemical process known as "saponification" that turns the lye and oil into soap.

 Some of Sugar Bee's soaps use naturally-sourced essential oils for scent, some use synthetic fragrance oils, some have a blend of both.
 The type of oil used is listed on each description, and prices will reflect this as well.

-The colors used are not natural unless noted in the description
+The colors used are not natural unless noted in the description.

 If you are looking for a scent-free, dye-free bar of soap we suggest our "Bare" bar, which is made from vegan ingredients and does not contain any scent or color.